-I had read about menstrual cups for years and thought they sounded great, except this: horror stories of women in public bathrooms, blood covering their hands like a scene straight out of Shakespeare.
+You may have read about menstrual cups and thought they sounded great, except this: at some point, you’ll probably encounter horror stories of women in public bathrooms, blood covering their hands like a scene straight out of Shakespeare.
 How embarrassing!
 How gross!
 Plus, blood is terrifying.

 Who wants to actually touch a bodily fluid?
 Shouldn’t those types of things be kept under wraps?
-I mean, everyone knows women menstruate, but we shouldn’t talk about it, right?
+Everyone knows women menstruate, but we shouldn’t talk about it, right?

-Truth: I’m a pretty private person.
-I don’t really want to go blabbing about my period, BUT, I don’t think we should be so afraid to talk about a natural occurrence for billions of women, that women miss out on solutions that might make their lives better.
+Truth: even if you’re a private person, we shouldn’t be so afraid to talk about a natural occurrence for billions of women, that women miss out on solutions that might make their lives better.

 Reality: it’s a little gross, but definitely no more gross than dealing with mama cloth, and not much different than dealing with tampons.
-Yeah, you might have to get to know your good ol’ bod a little more intimately, but I think this is a good thing.
-Bonus: I actually think it’s kind of cool to be able to SEE how much blood I’m losing.
+Yeah, you might have to get to know your good ol’ bod a little more intimately, but that can be a good thing.
+Bonus: it’s kind of cool to be able to SEE how much blood you’re losing.
 You can’t really do that with any other period product, as the others absorb the fluid.